AnharHussainMiah/grind/README.md

 ## Long Term Goals

-- [ ] 🔨 Manage Java SDK versions a bit like "Node Version Manager" or "rustup"
+- [x] ✅ Manage Java SDK versions a bit like "Node Version Manager" or "rustup"
 - [ ] Other Repositories other than Maven or Support custom/private repos?
 - [ ] Multiple Project Scaffolds
 - [ ] A Java formatter e.g a bit like "cargo fmt"